marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 ### Example 2 - Company X

-I have been working with an organisation lately that was missing a vital permit.
+I have been working with an organization lately that was missing a vital permit.
 They were super late with their application.
 They official authorities promised to handle things as fast as possible, since they really needed that permit.

 Without the permit they were subjected to big risks.